slaFFik/github-auto-deploy/README.md

 -----

 1. Support private repos
-2. Exclude files/folders from a deploy
+2. Exclude folders from a deploy